Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Problem Set-up

 In practice, similar data sets for the same disease exist.
 In this paper, other than the target population $\calT$ introduced in Section~\ref{sec:prelim:target}, we also consider a data set with i.i.d. random samples from an external population $\calE$.
 However, it is more common that in such a data set, the outcome variable is not $Y$ introduced above but a dichotomous version of $Y$, the disease status.
 In particular, we consider that the external population contains a random sample $(z_i, \x_i), i=1,\ldots,m$, where $z_i=1$ if $Y_i\le c$ and $z_i=0$ if $y_i> c$.
 Thus, \be \pr(Z=1\mid \X)=\pr(Y\leq c \mid \X)=\pr(\epsilon\leq c-\bb\trans\X\mid\X)=F(c-\bb\trans\X,\X), \ee where $F(\cdot)$ is the cumulative distribution function of $f(\cdot)$ and the cutoff value $c$ is known.
 We assume in the external population the marginal distribution of $\X$ follows $f_e(\cdot)$, which is allowed to be different from $f_t(\cdot)$.

-Model (\ref{eq:model2}) is semiparametric with both $F(\cdot)$ and $\bb$ unknown.
-It is interesting to note that, this model is not identifiable.
-We state this result below in Proposition~\ref{pro:iden} with its proof given in Supplement~\ref{sec:iden}. \begin{pro} Based on external data alone, the parameter of interest $\bb$ in (\ref{eq:model2}) is not identifiable. \end{pro} Proposition~\ref{pro:iden} is critical.
-It indicates that no estimator for $\bb$ exists by using the external data alone.
+\begin{Rem} Model (\ref{eq:model2}) is semiparametric with both $F(\cdot)$ and $\bb$ unknown.
+It is interesting to note that, based on external data alone, the parameter of interest $\bb$ in (\ref{eq:model2}) is not identifiable, as we verify in Section~S.1 in the supplementary materials. \end{Rem}

+The observation in Remark~\ref{rem:iden} is critical, as it indicates that no estimator for $\bb$ exists by using the external data alone.
 Thus, it is infeasible to estimating $\bb$ separately from the two data sources and then conducting meta analysis.
 Nevertheless, the research goal of this paper is still to investigate the potential benefits for estimating $\bb$, more specifically the guaranteed efficiency gain, by incorporating this specific external data set.